 The effects of sound healing are profound and often felt for days afterwards.

-Margarida usually teaches a flowing Vinyasa yoga class coordinated with the breath in the mornings.
+Margarida usually teaches a Hatha flow yoga class coordinated with the breath in the mornings.

 Her afternoon classes are usually restorative and she uses bolsters and other props to allow you to let go deeply into the postures.

-Margarida also teaches Yoga Nidra deep relaxation and usually finishes off each day after meditation with this practice.
+Margarida also teaches Yoga Nidra deep relaxation and usually finishes off each day with this practice.